-The Telecom Act includes a telecommunications access regime that provides a framework for regulating access rights for specific carriage services and related services.
+The Telecom Act package of legislation includes a telecommunications access regime that provides a framework for regulating access rights for specific carriage services and related services.
 The regime establishes mechanisms within which the terms and conditions of access can be determined.
-The Australian Government intends the access regime to reduce the power of Telstra and Optus (as the current protected fixed line carriers) and other carriers who may come to own or control important infrastructure or services necessary for competition.
+The Australian Government intends the access regime to reduce the power of Telstra and Optus (as the former protected fixed line carriers) and other carriers who may come to own or control important infrastructure or services necessary for competition.